sundarigari/LearnK8/certification.md

                 capabilities:
                     add: ["PC_ADMIN"]

-# service accounts
+# Service accounts
+A service account provides an identity for processes that run in a Pod.
+When you (a human) access the cluster (for example, using kubectl), you are authenticated by the apiserver as a particular User Account (currently this is usually admin, unless your cluster administrator has customized your cluster).
+Processes in containers inside pods can also contact the apiserver.
+When they do, they are authenticated as a particular Service Account (for example, default).

-RBAC can be used to a assign roles to a sa authentication todo
+RBAC can be used to a assign roles to a service account.
+Kubernetes has

-Kubernetes has 1)user account Ex: admin, developer etc  used by humans 2)service account ex: Prometheus Jenkins used by application to interact with kubernetes api
+    1) user account Ex: admin, developer etc  used by humans
+    2) service account ex: Prometheus Jenkins used by application to interact with kubernetes api

-kubectl create serviceccount dashboard-sa kubectl get serviceaccount
+    kubectl create serviceccount dashboard-sa
+    kubectl get serviceaccount

 serviceaccount creates automatically a token, creates a secret object, copies the token into the secret object and then links the secret to the sa.
-To see the token issue kubectl describe secret command for the secret used by the sa
+To see the token issue kubectl describe secret command for the secret used by the sa.

-even if the third party application is not running inside the cluster, it can call the k8 api using this token.
+Even if the third party application is not running inside the cluster, it can still call our kubernetes api using this token.
 But if the 3rd party app is hosted inside the cluster, you can simply mount a service account's secret as a volume into the pod